letouzey/hofstadter_g/README.md

 Use "make gallinahtml" to generate the short html documentation.
 Use "pdflatex report" to generate the pdf of the technical report.

-Recent files `MoreComplex.v` and `Lim.v` depends on external library Coquelicot.
+Recent file `Lim.v` depends on Coq 8.16 and external library Coquelicot >= 3.3.0.
 I advise to fetch it via opam :

 ```
 opam install coq